-At present, the Company has five technology platforms in its portfolio under development (each within its own subsidiary):
+At present, the Company has five technology platforms in its portfolio under development:

-- AB569 a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs and urinary tract.
+• AB569 - a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs and urinary tract.
 AB569 has a mechanism of action that differs from the mechanism of action of antibiotics.
-AB569 has orphan drug status in the U.S. and in Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis; - MetaBlok TM -a new drug candidate targeting sepsis, cancer metastasis and inflammation based diseases; - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation. - Borg: Peptide-solid surface interface binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and - $\bullet$ MetaMx ${TM}$ proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+AB569 has orphan drug status in the U.S. and in Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis;

+• MetaBlok TM - a new drug candidate targeting sepsis, cancer metastasis and inflammation based diseases;

+• Arch Inflammation - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation.

+• Borg: Peptide-solid surface interface - binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and

+• MetaMx ${\text{TM}}$ - proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.